ZhenDeng/FindBestCandidateForJob/README.md

 ## How to run

-1. in ClientApp folder, run npm install in PowerShell window
+1. Use Visual Code to open ClientApp folder, run npm install in console

 2. After packages installation finish, run ng build --watch

-3. run project in Visual Studios
+3. Build and run project in Visual Studios